ganeshmohan02/Python/Fortimanager_4/readme.txt

 Prework task list:
 ******************
-1. Create the new sub-interface on the new L3out with access of  [ping, FM].
+1. Create the new sub-interface on the new L3out with access to [ping, FM].
 2. Associate the new Sub-interface into existing Zone-interface / create the new Zone-interface.
-3. Configure the static route next-hop to the new L3out.
+3. Configure the new static route with next-hop of new L3out.
-4. Create/modify the access-list and update the prefixes into access-list.
+4. Create/modify the access-list and update the news prefixes into access-list.
-5. Only update the new prefixes into the access-list, even if we run multiples time the same script, to avoid duplicate prefix entries in the access-list.
+5. Condition: Append only the new prefix into access-list, even if we run multiples time the same script, this will avoid duplicate prefix entries in the access-list.
-6. Create/update the route-map, finally associate the access-list into the route-map.
+6. Create/update the route-map, and then associate the access-list into route-map.
-7. In OSPF, associate route-map filter on static redistribution.
+7. In OSPF, associate route-map filter with static redistribution enabled.
 8. Push all the configuration to the Fortigate appliance.

-Cutover plan:
+Cutover plan:  Traffic will swithover via new L3out interface.
 ***********
 1. Disable the current physical/vlan interface.
 2. Push all the configuration to the Fortigate appliance.

-Rollback plan:
+Rollback plan: Traffic will swithover back to the old interface.
 ************
 1. Enable the current physical/vlan interface.
 2. Push all the configuration to the Fortigate appliance.